 Dear Madhu.T.K.
 Sir, thank you so much for your reply.
 I think I may not have phrased my issue clearly.

-(1) Worker is being sent to home at 16:00 (he doesn't stay from 16:00 to 20:00 at factory).
+(1) The worker is being sent home at 16:00 (he doesn't stay from 16:00 to 20:00 at the factory).

-(2) Worker again come in night at 20:00 and stays upto next day 08:00.
+(2) The worker comes back at night at 20:00 and stays until the next day at 08:00.

 From India, Chennai

 Yes, I have understood it like that only.
 Even if you are sending the workers off the works and they are remaining at their houses for four hours, since they are returning to work at 8 pm again, the same will come under spread over.
-If you have urgent work (that urgent work will not happen every day, of course) you can engage them without giving this break but with a break of 30 minutes on an overtime arrangement.
+If you have urgent work (that urgent work will not happen every day, of course), you can engage them without giving this break but with a break of 30 minutes on an overtime arrangement.
 But that cannot be made a regular practice.

 From India, Kannur